The North East Bee Hunt is back for a fourth year! Join in today to contribute to the regional research for bees!

 Please also provide an image alongside your sighting – this helps experts confirm and verify your finds.

-Meet our spotlight species
+Meet our Spotlight Species

 From the bumblebee-like Fork-tailed Flower Bee to the striking Red-tailed Cuckoo Bee, our spotlight species are likely to be encountered in gardens and green spaces close to home.